torps/torps/README.md

   a given month into the directory "[out_dir]/network-state-[year]-[month]", which will be created if it doesn't exist.

-    If [slim] is 1 (recommended), then the network state files will not use the stem classes and will be smaller and faster to process later.
-If [filtered] is 1 (not recommended by default), relays that will not be selected by the path selection algorithm won't be included for efficiency.
+    If --slim is provided (recommended), then the network state files will not use the stem classes and will be smaller and faster to process later.

-    IMPORTANT NOTE: If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as provided by Tor Metrics, then the first ~18 hours of network state files of the first month of the period being processed will incorrectly contain many fewer relays than actually existed in the Tor network at that time.
-This is because a relay is only included if its descriptor is found in the descriptor archive, but a relay only publishes a new descriptor after ~18 hours.
+    If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as provided by Tor Metrics, then the --initial_descriptor_dir argument should be included with a directory containing the descriptors from the month *before* the first consensus month.
+  If this argument is omitted, then the first ~18 hours of network state files of the first month of the period being processed will incorrectly contain many fewer relays than actually existed in the Tor network at that time.
+This is because a relay is only included if its descriptor has been found in a descriptor archive, but a relay only publishes a new descriptor after ~18 hours.
 Thus the for the initial hours, the needed descriptors are in the descriptor archive of the month *before* the period being processed.
 You can see how many relays are included in each network